Vincent-Omondi/stylize/README.md

 ### Key Learning Outcomes

 - The basics of human-computer interaction.
-- The fundamentals of CSS.
+- The fundamentals of CSS and Js
-- Linking CSS and HTML.
+- Linking CSS, HTML and Js.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary style="font-weight: bold; font-size: 1.4em;" >Table of Contents</summary>